mhucka/pangolin-notebook/README.md

 1. Create a directory for your notebook
 2. `cd` into that directory
 3. Run the command `git init`
-4. Run the command `git submodule add git@github.com:mhucka/pangolin-notebook.git`
+4. Run the command `git submodule add https://github.com/mhucka/pangolin-notebook.git`
-5. Run the command `cp pangolin-notebook/Makefile .` (note the trailing `.` is necessary!)
+5. Run the command `./pangolin-notebook/setup`
-6. Edit the `Makefile` to change configuration variable values as needed
+6. Edit the `Makefile` created by the previous step to change configuration variable values as needed
 7. Create a subdirectory for your contents (perhaps call it `contents`)
 8. Create a table of contents file (perhaps call it `TABLE-OF-CONTENTS`)